-Research Fields: Applied Microeconomics, Economics of Inequality, Education and Mental Health
+Research Fields: Economics and Inequality, Economics and Beliefs

 CV